Michael Symes: Leyton Orient / Burton Albion

-On 28 June 2012, along with Mathieu Baudry, completed a free transfer to fellow League One club Leyton Orient on a two-year deal after being released by Bournemouth.
+On 28 June 2012, Mathieu Baudry, Symes completed a free transfer to fellow League One club Leyton Orient on a two-year deal after being released by Bournemouth.
 On 14 August, he made his debut in the first round of the League Cup away to Charlton Athletic, replacing David Mooney in the 64th minute of a 1–1 draw at The Valley and converting his attempt in the subsequent penalty shootout which his team won 4–3.
 Four days later on his league debut, he replaced Kevin Lisbie with 21 minutes remaining and scored a penalty consolation in a 3–1 loss at Tranmere Rovers.
 On 5 December, he scored his only other goal for the O's, another penalty to confirm a 3–0 win at Northampton Town in the second round of the Football League Trophy, seven minutes after replacing Mooney.

 Symes was loaned to League Two Burton Albion on 31 January 2013, until the end of the season.
 He made his debut two days later, away to bottom-placed AFC Wimbledon, and equalised for a 1–1 draw in the 36th minute.
 He scored 4 goals in 15 appearances as the team made the play-offs, being eliminated by his former employers Bradford.

 On 29 July 2013, Symes signed a permanent deal for Burton.
 He came on as a 78th-minute substitute for Rene Howe in a League Cup second-round game against Championship team Fulham at the Pirelli Stadium on 27 August, and nearly scored the winning goal, which was disallowed for offside.
 When the game finished 1–1 after 90 minutes, he headed the Brewers into the lead in the 102nd, and when it finished 2–2 and went to penalties, he scored the first attempt although his team lost 5–4 nonetheless.
 On 28 May 2014, he was released by manager Gary Rowett.

 Returning to Merseyside, Symes played two matches as late substitute for Southport in the Conference in April 2015, his debut coming on the 3rd, when he replaced Richard Brodie for the final 13 minutes of a 2–0 loss at Altrincham.
 Eight days later, he came on at the same point for a loss by the same score at Bristol Rovers.